Inside ISKCON London, 1968–69: Srila Prabhupada’s Swift Training and Shared Memories

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What leadership model does the piece describe?
+What leadership model does the post associate with Srila Prabhupada?

-What momentum did the London mission show?
+What community-building lessons does the London mission offer?